sg-crest A Singapore Government Agency Website

 Before you visit: submit documents online

-You are encouraged to submit your draft application and documents online via the Integrated Family Application Management System (iFAMS) before visiting the FJC or the Protection Specialist Centres (PSC) or PAVE Integrated Services For Individual And Family Protection Specialist Centre (ISIFPSC).
-Doing so will mean less time spent processing your application at the FJC or authorised agencies.
+You are encouraged to submit your draft application and documents online via the Integrated Family Application Management System (iFAMS) before visiting the Family Justice Courts or the Protection Specialist Centres (PSC).
+Doing so will mean less time spent processing your application at the Family Justice Courts or PSC.

 Refer to the following steps: